Synteraction-Lab/GlassMessaging/GlassMessagingUnity/README.md

             dictationResult = string.Empty;
             }
         }
-    - This is to make the dictation time out recognized as complete, and keep the original dictation results.
+    - This is to recognize the dictation timeout as complete and keep the original dictation results.
   - Look for **ScrollingObjectCollection.cs**.
 Add function ResetMaintainOffset() at line 1996:
     - ```cs
       public void ResetMaintainOffset(){